 If you have more than 20% equity already and an urgent home repair or an emergency comes up that requires cash, consider using either a cash-out refinance or obtaining a home equity line of credit (HELOC) to deal with surprises, versus a high-interest credit card.

 As always, ensure that boosting payments and debt repayment options work well with your budget, and any check fees before embarking on any new payment approach.

-Use any of these five tips to paying off your mortgage faster and you’ll be on your way to owning your home, payment-free in no time.
+Use any of these four tips to paying off your mortgage faster and you’ll be on your way to owning your home, payment-free in no time.